MATH contributes to the green transition

 Trine's research speciality is operations research, in particular, optimization under uncertainty and its applications in the energy sector.

-Independent Research Fund Denmark contributes DKK 2.8 million, which makes it possible to associate a PhD student with the project for three years, as well as to increase collaboration with two international researchers in the subject.
+Independent Research Fund Denmark contributes DKK 2.8 million, which makes it possible to associate a PhD student with the project for three years, as well as to increase collaboration with two international researchers (Antonio J. Conejo and Steven A. Gabriel) in the subject.

 Energy sector coupling, market equilibrium and decarbonization policies: Consolidation of technical and economic modeling